Best practices for optimizing SVG code

 Take a look at the example page with SVG and SVGZ.
 Before going there, open developer tools, go to the Network tab, and observe HTTP requests.

-Inkscape allows you to create optimized SVGs directly
+Using Inkscape to create optimized SVGs directly

 You can minify SVG by optimizing the content using online tools like SVGOMG.
 However, Inkscape can help here as well.